Moderamus/Bewerbung/README.md

 -17.04.2019- Rewrote my very first TicTacToe game from scratch and improved it by adding a winner check.
 Cleaned the code up a bit too.
+             You can find the .exe in the /bin/debug/ folder.

 -----------------------------------------------------------------------------------------------------------------------------------------